Birthplace of the Renaissance, beautiful Florence is unmatchable.

 Events

-EASTER | Scoppio del Carro
+Scoppio del Carro Easter

-Each Easter Sunday the ‘Explosion of the Cart’ sees fireworks loaded on a 500-year-old cart, which is dragged by white oxen to the doors of the Duomo doors then set spectacularly alight!
+Each Easter Sunday, the ‘Explosion of the Cart’ folk tradition sees fireworks loaded on a 15th century cart, which is dragged by white oxen to the doors of the Duomo, then set spectacularly alight.
+Impressive to see how the cart has survived over 500 years of this!Â